WGLab/dragonstar2019/day2_alignment/README.md

 ```
 can be used to convert bcf to vcf for further analysis.

-#### 1.5 Statistics and evaluation of variants calling
+#### 1.5 Evaluation of variants calling
 We next generate statistics of the called variants.
+Note that we used default parameters in bcftools for variant calling, so the calls are not optimal.
+More specialized variant calling tools (such as GATK) are available and are widely used.

 ##### 1.5.1.
 On bam file aligned with `minimap2`.
 ```